i-net-software/jlessc/README.md

 Required Java Version
 ----
-JlessC requires Java SE 8 or higher.
-It is tested with Java SE 8 and 9 on [travis-ci.org](https://travis-ci.org/i-net-software/jlessc).
+JLessC requires Java SE 8 or higher.
+It is tested with Java 8, 9, 10 and 11 on [travis-ci.org](https://travis-ci.org/i-net-software/jlessc).
+If you need support for Java 7 then you can use the old version 1.5.

 Add Dependency